srjresearch/ExtendedPL/README.md

 # ExtendedPL

-This repository contains code and data associated with the manuscript entitled " ".
+This repository contains code and data associated with the manuscript entitled "On Bayesian inference for the Extended Plackett-Luce model".

 ## Code